ITU-BDSA23-GROUP7/Chirp/docs/report.md

   Test --> [*]
 ```

+Another important note is that all tests are not run by github, due to the `--filter` added.
+This ensures that tests that contain the words `Playwright` or `IntegrationTest` in their [fully qualified name](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests?pivots=mstest) are not run.
+This is due to these tests not always compiling correctly on github.

 ### Build and deploy to Azure

 When a push is made to main, it is automatically deployed to our Azure website.
 We discussed having the program tested before deploying it to make sure that it would work, but decided not to do that since some of our tests was testing our website directly, which could cause problems.